istarkov/babel-plugin-webpack-loaders/README.md

 - Webpack already has a lot of loaders with a lot of params, so I could reuse them

-- I have a lot of webpack configs there all troubles with params and settings was solved
+- I have a lot of webpack configs where all troubles with params and settings was solved

 # How plugin works internally